Nakebenihime/KeepNote/README.md

 # KEEPNOTE - SPRINGBOOT REST API + ANGULAR 10 UI

-This repository contains a project that shows how to build a web application using **ANGULAR** as frontend and **SPRING BOOT** RESTful API as backend:
+This web application allows users to take notes using post-it type windows using ANGULAR as frontend and SPRINGBOOT as backend:
 - frontend generated using Angular CLI (https://cli.angular.io)
 - backend generated using Spring IO (https://start.spring.io)

-This web application allows users to take notes using post-it type windows

 ## TECHNOLOGY STACK
 COMPONENT                           | TECHNOLOGY              | FOR MORE INFORMATION